 John T. Thomas

-John T. Thomas is our President and Chief Executive Officer and has served on our board of trustees since August 2013.
+John T. Thomas is our President and Chief Executive Officer and has served on our Board of Trustees since August 2013.

 From July 2012 to July 2013, Mr. Thomas was self-employed as a healthcare consultant and lawyer.
 Mr. Thomas has relationships with over 25 national operators and healthcare delivery systems with whom he has worked to develop and acquire healthcare facilities occupied by these healthcare delivery systems and operators.
 Prior to WELL, Mr. Thomas served as President, Chief Development Officer and Business Counsel of Cirrus Health from August 2005 to December 2008, where he led efforts to acquire and manage four hospitals and an endoscopy center, as well as efforts to develop other facilities.

-From October 2000 to July 2009, he served as Senior Vice President and General Counsel for Baylor Health Care System in Dallas, Texas.
-As General Counsel for the Baylor Health Care System in Dallas, he was responsible for legal affairs and government affairs.
-Thomas has been recognized for his team’s advocacy work on Texas H.B.
-3 and Proposition 12, the 2003 Texas legislative and constitutional amendment efforts to increase patient access to physicians and care, through reforms to Texas’ medical malpractice laws.
-He was also co-founder and chairman of a national coalition to reform medical malpractice laws through federal legislation, through the Coalition for Affordable and Reliable Healthcare (CARH).
-Thomas has testified before the Ways and Means Committee and Energy and Commerce Committee of the U.S. House of Representatives and a sub-committee of the U.S. Senate’s Homeland Security Committee, all related to health care policy.
+From October 2000 to July 2005, he served as Senior Vice President and General Counsel for Baylor Health Care System in Dallas, Texas.
+As General Counsel for Baylor Health Care System, he was responsible for legal and government affairs.
+Mr. Thomas has been recognized for his team’s advocacy work on Texas H.B.
+3 and Proposition 12, the 2003 Texas legislative and constitutional amendment efforts to increase patient access to physicians and care through reforms to Texas’ medical malpractice laws.
+He was also co-founder and chairman of the Coalition for Affordable and Reliable Healthcare, a national coalition to reform medical malpractice laws through federal legislation.
+Mr. Thomas has testified before the Ways and Means Committee and Energy and Commerce Committee of the U.S. House of Representatives and a sub-committee of the U.S. Senate’s Homeland Security Committee, all related to health care policy.
 From April 1997 to October 2000, he served as General Counsel and Secretary for Unity Health System, a five-hospital division of the Sisters of Mercy Health System in St. Louis, MO, where he oversaw legal affairs for the healthcare delivery system and its operating subsidiaries.
 Mr. Thomas has served on the Board of Directors of Education Realty Trust, Inc. (NYSE: EDR) since September 2016.
 He is the chairperson of its Compensation Committee and a member of the Investment Oversight Committee.
 He also serves on the Board of Trustees for the Jacksonville State University Foundation.